 When you are in Sugartown, you'll notice that it is more blue-collar than most other communities in America.
 0.00% of Sugartown’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Sugartown is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Sugartown who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

-Sugartown’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Sugartown’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Sugartown is an extremely ethnically-diverse town.
 The people who call Sugartown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sugartown residents report their race to be Native Hawaiian.
 Important ancestries of people in Sugartown include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.